RetroPie/RetroPie-Docs/docs/Neogeo-CD.md

 ***
 _ The Neo Geo CD is the second home video game console of SNK Corporation's Neo Geo family, released on September 9, 1994, four years after its cartridge-based equivalent.
-The system was originally priced at US$399, or £399.
 It was discontinued in 1997 with sales of 570,000 systems._

 ***